TheDevCactus/fetcher/README.md

 Or does the dev pass in something like axios which we can utilize.
 This would be more dynamic but might be really dumb

+Does the backend have tests for their endpoints?
+If so we could easily test our generated api's by matching their responses.

 ## Example output

 ```ts